 You may feel guilty about the divorce, so you agree to larger child support payments or to a lump sum payment to your spouse.
 Make sure that any promise you make can be fulfilled.
 Reneging on a written promise can lead to lawsuits and legal penalties.

 4. Not negotiating

 Some people are so hurt by the divorce process that they refuse to negotiate at all with their future ex-spouse, choosing litigation (or court) instead.
 When you choose to go to court, you are handing all decisions over to a judge who often is so impartial you won’t end up with anything you want.
 While going to court is sometimes necessary it can also be expensive.
 Choosing to negotiate the terms of your divorce is not only faster, but for some clients results in more favorable terms.
 Petrelli Previtera has years of experience at negotiating during divorce proceedings.
 Call for a consultation today!

 HOW PETRELLI PREVITERA CAN HELP IN YOUR DIVORCE

 Divorce is a very trying time in your life.
 You don’t just need an advocate, you need a trusted advisor.
 We all have those times in our lives where we just need someone’s help.
-Hiring a top-notch divorce law firm such as Petrelli Previtera to handle your divorce is the best decision you can make, not only to help negotiate the nuances of divorce law, but also to ensure your financial soundness in the future.
+Hiring a top-notch divorce law firm such as Petrelli Previtera to handle your divorce is the best decision you can make, not only to help negotiate the nuances of divorce law, but help you avoid divorce mistakes, and ensure your financial soundness in the future.
 With over 30 years of experience, we can put our knowledge to work for you.
 When so much is at stake, including your life with your children, you need the best.

 If you need support during your divorce, call us today for a confidential consultation!